 From breathtaking views, tranquil waters, to quirky iconic shops that live up to the weirdness of the area, Austin, Texas got you.
 If you’re looking to discover something new and do something different, there are countless hidden gems throughout the area.
 Ever thought you’ve seen all Austin has to offer?
-Check out these 10 hidden gems in Austin, Texas that are worth the visit!
+Check out these 10 hidden gems in Austin, TX that are worth the visit!

 1. Cypress Valley Treehouses